cardboard-iguana/cardboard-iguana.com/notes/opsec-in-theory-and-practice.md

 Despite all of these precautions, Hanssen doesn't make the next drop because the agent initially being used as a cut-out comes under FBI surveillance.

-(Apparently the CIA had a real problem in the 1980s with overseas agents skimming money that was earmarked to pay assets...
-And sometimes just completely making up assets and pocket the entire funding stream!)
+(Apparently the CIA had a real problem in the 1980s with overseas agents skimming money that was earmarked to pay assets… And sometimes just completely making up assets and pocket the entire funding stream!)

 * [Prisoner's dilemma (Wikipedia)](https://en.wikipedia.org/wiki/Prisoner%27s_dilemma)